Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we have developed IV methods for time series data that allow us to identify the causal effect of a process $X$ on a response process $Y$, based on an instrument process $I$ that exhibits memory effects.
 Simple adaptations of ordinary IV estimators generally fail to identify the causal effect due to confounding from the past, as we show in \cref{failure:naive_iv}.
-We have developed the concept of nuisance IV (NIV), see \cref{prop:nuisance-iv}, a marginalization framework for time series graphs, see \cref{thm:gmp}, and a global Markov property for VAR processes, see~\cref{prop:dream-theorem}.
+We have developed the concept of nuisance IV (NIV), see \cref{prop:nuisance-iv}, a marginalization framework for time series graphs, see \cref{thm:gmp}, and have proved a version of the global Markov property for VAR{($p$)} processes, see~\cref{prop:dream-theorem}.
 Based on these principles, we propose two classes of estimation methods that properly adjust for confounding from the past: one based on choosing the correct conditioning set (CIV), see \cref{prop:ts-civ}, and another one based on nuisance regressors (NIV), see \cref{prop:ts-niv}.
 The procedures find solutions to moment conditions that, in their population version, are satisfied for the true causal parameters.
 Unlike in the i.i.d.\ case, the identifiability conditions (which are usually rank conditions) do not have a simple interpretation. \cref{prop:identifiability} provides necessary and sufficient conditions on the parameters of the underlying data-generating process for the causal parameter being the unique solution to the corresponding moment equation.

-The results of simulation experiments support the theoretical finding that the estimators are consistent.
-In general, different choices of instruments, conditioning sets and nuisance regressors allow us to consistently identify the causal effect but, as the experiments show, they may come with different finite sample behaviour.
-For example, for identifiability in the case of NIV, we only need the number of lags, $m$, used as instruments large enough such that $d_I\cdot m=d_X+d_Y$ holds but using more lags may help in finite samples in that this shrinks the upper tail of the error distribution, see \cref{plot:compare} (left).
+{The experiments show that while several different choices of instruments, conditioning sets and nuisance regressors allow us to consistently identify the causal effect, the modelling choices impact the finite sample performance.} For example, for identifiability in the case of NIV, we only need the number of lags used as instruments{, $m$, to be so} large that $d_I\cdot m=d_X+d_Y${,} but using more lags may help in finite samples in that this shrinks the upper tail of the error distribution, see \cref{plot:compare} (left).

 We have further argued that identifying the causal effect may be of interest not only for causal inference, but also for prediction of $Y$ under the intervention $\operatorname{do}(X_t := x)$, where the minimal expected squared error can be obtained by a mix of causal parameters and regression coefficients, see \cref{prop:optimal_prediction} and \cref{sec:prediction_simulation}.